What Is a COVID-19 Variant?

 There were two types, which the researchers called “L” and “S.” They're very similar, with slight differences in two places.
 It looks like the S type came first.
 But the scientists say the L type was more common early in the outbreak.

 What to Expect

-As the coronavirus keeps spreading around the world, it will probably keep changing.
-Experts may find new strains.
+The virus that causes COVID-19 will probably keep changing.
+Experts may find new variants.
 It's impossible to predict how those virus changes might affect what happens.
 But change is just what viruses do.